garado/cozy/.github/README.md

 <li>integrates all the cli tools I use to manage my life into a nice dashboard</li>
 <li>looks awesome!</li>
 </ol>

+<h2>⚠️ This project is undergoing heavy refactoring.
+It probably won't work on your machine.
+It's best used as just a reference for now.</h2>
+<p>Support is limited to nonexistent as I'm busy with school.</p>

 <h2>🚀 Features</h2>
 <h3>Dashboard</h3>